major/rhel7stig-sphinx/doc/source/high.rst

 Description
 ~~~~~~~~~~~

 Changes to any software components can have significant effects on the overall security of the operating system.
-This requirement ensures the software has not been tampered with and that it has been provided by a trusted vendor.

-Accordingly, patches, service packs, device drivers, or operating system components must be signed with a certificate recognized and approved by the organization.

-Verifying the authenticity of the software prior to installation validates the integrity of the patch or upgrade received from a vendor.
+This requirement ensures the software has not been tampered with and that it has been provided by a trusted vendor.\n\nAccordingly, patches, service packs, device drivers, or operating system components must be signed with a certificate recognized and approved by the organization.\n\nVerifying the authenticity of the software prior to installation validates the integrity of the patch or upgrade received from a vendor.
 This ensures the software has not been tampered with and that it has been provided by a trusted vendor.
 Self-signed certificates are disallowed by this requirement.
 The operating system should not have to verify the software again.
 This requirement does not mandate DoD certificates for this purpose; however, the certificate used to verify the software must be from an approved Certificate Authority.

 Check
 ~~~~~